bgin/RF-EMT/README.md

   Organized as a collection of standalone modules, each describing distinct modeled components.
 The library can serve as a computational backend or be integrated with a GUI frontend.
 - **Component Scope:**
   The framework is structured around four main simulation domains:
-  1. RF Telecommunication system modeling and simulation
+  1. RF Telecommunication system modeling and simulation (partly implemented).
-  2. Radar modeling and simulation
+  2. Radar modeling and simulation (partly implemented).
-  3. DSP (of complex envelopes) and optimum receivers modeling.
+  3. DSP (of complex envelopes) and optimum receivers modeling (not yet implemented).
-  4. Support libraries (e.g. an Atmosphere, terrain and buildings)
+  4. Support libraries (e.g. an Atmosphere, terrain and buildings) (partly implemented).

 ## Implementation Overview